kleinbottle/swanlotus/content/blogs/the-making-of-a-logo/the-making-of-a-logo.md

 The statues of Socrates and Diotima shown in this blog are exhibited outside the [Undercroft](https://www.uwa.edu.au/theatres/venues/undercroft) of [The University of Western Australia](https://www.uwa.edu.au/).

-Apart from highlighted code, all other illustrations were generated using XeLaTeX and applicable TeX packages, including the [TikZ-PGF suite](https://github.com/pgf-tikz/pgf).
+Apart from highlighted code, all other illustrations were generated using XeLaTeX and applicable [packages](https://ctan.org/pkg?lang=en), including the [TikZ-PGF suite](https://github.com/pgf-tikz/pgf).
 Much code that is freely available on the Web was accessed for guidance on typesetting these illustrations.